Have you been dreaming of visiting the amazing city of Kyoto? Check out our itinerary below and explore the best things to do Kyoto has to offer!

 This is such a fun and colourful way to spend a day.
 Don’t be afraid to try everything once in this food lover’s paradise!

-If you have any room after the incredible array of delicacies you have sampled, head to the basement of the nearby Daimaru Department Store for a stunning example of a food court.
+If you have any room after the incredible array of delicacies you have sampled, head to the basement of the nearby Daimaru Department Store.
+Enjoy a stunning example of a basement food court.
 Japanese do it best!

 On the approach to the temple is yet another food lover’s dream with a lane chock filled with more delicious street food.
 Eat to your heart’s content on the way in, wander around the many kilometres of forested pathways and stunning temples, and then eat some more on the way out!

-The easiest way to get there is to catch the train all the way to Inari station and walk up the hill from there.
+The easiest way to get there is to catch the train all the way to Inari station on the JR Nara Line.
+The temple entrance is a 3-minute walk from there.

 To-ji is another famous Kyoto temple with a spectacular 5-storey pagoda that is definitely worth a photograph or two!